Presbyterian Men’s Conference

 The Native American Congregational Support Office is available to assist synods and presbyteries, congregations and others in developing a partnership for new ministry with Native Americans.

 Rev. Irvin Porter, Associate for Native American Congregational Support

 Irvin is descended from three Native American tribes: Pima, T’hono O’odham, and Nez Perce.
 He is the seventh of eight children raised by a single father after the divorce of his parents.
 He received an Associate of Arts degree in accounting from Haskell Indian Junior College, now a university, in Lawrence, Kansas.
 He worked in banking for 10 years in Idaho, and received his Bachelor’s Degree in Business Administration from the University of Dubuque, Iowa in 1997.
 He is a 2001 graduate of the University of Dubuque Theological Seminary receiving his Master of Divinity degree.

 Church of the Indian Fellowship in Tacoma, Washington, called Irvin as a Commissioned Lay Pastor in September 2001.
 He was ordained as a minister of the Presbyterian Church (U.S.A.) in October 2003 and is the first Native American pastor since the church was founded by a Presbyterian missionary among the Puyallup Indians in 1876.
 He continues to serve at one-quarter time.

-Irvin’s interest in multicultural ministry stems not only from his pastorate in Tacoma, where he serves a multi-tribal congregation that also includes African Americans, Hispanic and Caucasian members, but also from his work on the Advocacy Committee for Racial Ethnic Concerns, the Native American Consulting Committees of both the General Assembly and the Synod of Alaska-Northwest as well as groups within the Tacoma, Washington area, working for increased dialogue between the races.
+Irvin’s interest in multicultural ministry stems not only from his pastorate in Tacoma, where he serves a multi-tribal congregation that also includes African Americans, Hispanic and Caucasian members, but also from his work on the Racial Equity Advocacy Committee, the Native American Consulting Committees of both the General Assembly and the Synod of Alaska-Northwest as well as groups within the Tacoma, Washington area, working for increased dialogue between the races.